scala-ide/scala-ide.github.com/blog/_posts/2012-07-31-release-notes-2.1-Milestone-2.md

 ---
 layout: blog
-title: Scala IDE 2.1 Milestone 2
+title: Scala IDE 2.1.0 Milestone 2

 ---

-Today we are releasing Milestone 2 of the Scala IDE V2.1 for Eclipse, available for both Scala 2.9 and 2.10.0-M7!
-The highlights of this release are 2.10 support and the Scala IDE *ecosystem*.
-Oh, and one more thing: the Scala Worksheet!
+Today we are releasing Milestone 2 of the Scala IDE 2.1.0 for Eclipse, available for both Scala 2.9 and 2.10.0-M7!
+The highlights of this release are Scala 2.10 support and the Scala IDE *ecosystem*.
+Oh, and one more thing: the [Scala Worksheet][worksheet]!

 Let's have a quick round at what happened in the past three months.